Job 31:14 “What will I do when God confronts me? What will I answer when called to account?”

 G. Job lived long enough to birth two families of ten children and raise them to adulthood then lived another 140 years.
 He lived at least 200 years and possibly longer.
 This is consistent with the ages of patriarchs prior to Abraham.

-Why do I think this is significant?
-Consider what Job references in chapter 31 which for the sake of argument were written around 2000 B.C. and then look at the corresponding words of Moses 1750 B.C. and Jesus 31 A.D..
+Why is this so significant?
+Consider what Job references in chapter 31 which for the sake of argument were written around 2000 B.C. and then look at the corresponding words of Job, Moses 1750 B.C. and Jesus 31 A.D..

 Job 31:1 “I have made a covenant with my eyes; Why then should I look upon a young woman?”